Virginia Tech String Project

 News and Awards

-- Keep up to date with the latest news and stories from the Virginia Tech String Project by following our Facebook page!
+- Keep up to date with the latest news and stories from the Virginia Tech String Project by following our Facebook and Instagram!

 - VTSP Leadership was recognized with the 2024 Alumni Award for Outreach Excellence- Team Achievement.
 Read more here.